1fish2/BBQTimer/README.md

 [MIT License](https://github.com/1fish2/BBQTimer/blob/master/LICENSE.md).

 ## Usage Tips
-* Put the BBQ Timer widget on the Android lock screen for quick access.
-(This feature requires Android 4.2 Jelly Bean or KitKat.)
+* Put the BBQ Timer widget on your lock screen for quick access (on Android Jelly Bean and KitKat).
+* On Android Lollipop, BBQ Timer automatically shows the running stopwatch as a lock screen notification.
+The Lollipop tradeoff means you don't have to place the widget on your lock screen, but it only shows up while the stopwatch is running, so you can't start it from the lock screen.
-* The widget also works on the home screen (even in earlier versions of Android).
+* The widget also works on the home screen (in most Android versions).
 * To resize the home screen widget, long-press on it then drag its resize handles.
   Stretched wider, it can show longer time intervals (e.g. "2:15:09", depending on your screen size and font size setting).
-* To remove the widget, long-press it, then drag it onto "X Remove".
+* To remove the widget, long-press it then drag it onto "X Remove".
-* Tap the stopwatch time display to cycle between *reset* -> *running* -> *paused* -> *reset.*
+* Tap the stopwatch time display to cycle *reset* -> *running* -> *paused* -> *reset.*
 * On the app's main screen, tap the checkbox to enable/disable periodic reminder alarms.
-* On the app's main screen, adjust the interval between periodic reminder alarms by dragging the number widget.
-Or tap the number then type in a new number.
+* On the app's main screen, set the interval between periodic reminder alarms by dragging the number widget, or tap the number then type in a new number.

 ## How to Use Android Lock Screen Widgets
 * This feature requires Android 4.2 Jelly Bean through Android 4.4 KitKat.
-(Android Lollipop automatically shows the running BBQ Timer's notification.)
-* On Android 4.4 KitKat, you must turn on Settings > Security > Enable Widgets to enable this feature.
+* On KitKat, you must turn on Settings > Security > Enable Widgets to enable this feature.
 * For step-by-step instructions, see [Getting started with lock screen widgets on Android Jelly Bean](http://howto.cnet.com/8301-11310_39-57549747-285/getting-started-with-lock-screen-widgets-on-android-jelly-bean/ "CNET How To") or [How to Add Lockscreen Widgets to Android 4.4 KitKat](http://www.gottabemobile.com/2013/11/11/add-lockscreen-widgets-android-4-4-kitkat-nexus-5/ "GottaBe Mobile").
-* In short, to add a lock screen widget:
+* In short, to add a lock screen widget on Jelly Bean or KitKat:
-    * Requires Android 4.2 Jelly Bean through Android 4.4 KitKat.
     * On Android 4.4 KitKat, turn on Settings > Security > Enable Widgets.
     * Wake the screen.
     * Swipe from the left edge of the screen to the right until you see the "+" screen.